Recipe: Steve’s Holiday Mash

 • For the crust

-• In a small bowl, mix Parmesan cheese and panko bread crumbs.
+• In a small bowl, mix parmesan cheese and panko bread crumbs.
 This is for the crust.
 Depending on how big a baking dish you’re using, you might need to make more of the Parmesan-panko topping.
 As long as you mix equal parts of grated parmesan and panko bread crumbs, you can make as much as you want.

 • Evenly sprinkle the Parmesan-panko mixture over the top of the mash.